frank26080115/Bones-3D-Printer/ordered_lessons/lesson7.md

 ![](../images/lesson3/zrodholder3dview.png)

 **Design those clamps**.
 I am providing a starting point that includes the aluminum extrusion beam and the rod itself.
 You can use constraints and those starting pieces to make your sketches and extrudes.
-To start, make a fork of this Onshape model into your own account, and start editing: *TODO insert URL*
+To start, make a fork of this Onshape model into your own account, and start editing: [click here](https://cad.onshape.com/documents/359baba3de4f085c967fb5a9/w/62a7ef2a4414462a5d8bf3e1/e/8b0404f633dc661a53533d76)

 #### Design a Box, for a LCD Screen